AndyJames11/First-Project/README.md

         * The fonts used in my portfolio are Lato and Oswald.
 Lato is the main font used, with some headers and the 'My Projects' logo using Oswald.
 I like both of these fonts and I think they are eye catching but also very clean and easy to read.

     * #### Imagery
         * I think the main image is very important for a webpage.
 It needs to grab the attention of the user without being too distracting from the content.
 For my landing page, I have chosen to use a picture of myself at a football match as I like the colours and makes gives the page feel warm.
 It also shows what I look like which is useful for recruiters, and it shows me doing a hobby so you get an idea about my personality.
 For the cafe page, I opted to use a minimalist, slightly blurred, real cafe image as I think it looks very modern and clean.
+For the booking pages, I opted to use a warm non-distracting image so the booking form elements were clearly visible with a nice to look at image in the background.

     * #### Wireframes
         * Home page wireframe - [View](wireframes/Home%20page.png)